cat316874/computationalphysics_N2014301020052/Excercise_03/Excercise_03.md

 ---
 #Acknowledgements
 - Thanks to the hint from the assignment discription.
-- Thanks to my friend Shijie Ni, who help me to use the `time.sleep` to achieve the movement.
+- Thanks to my friend Shijie Ni, who helped me to use the `time.sleep` to achieve the movement.